 Students in year 7 are involved in a unique curriculum combining Navig8 and the 3 humanities subjects; Geography, History and RS.
 The curriculum is designed to give students the opportunity to develop the knowledge and skills they will need to be independent and successful learners with an increased focus on more subject specific content.
 The autumn term in Geography focuses on enquiry and project based outcomes linked to Africa.
 In the spring and summer terms students will study a geography curriculum based on core knowledge which will include geographical skills and the geography of the local area.

-Students in year 8 and 9 study a varied and ever changing curriculum.
-The nature of Geography gives a unique advantage as we are able to study up to date, relevant global events and issues sometimes in real time.
-An example of this was the teaching that took place around the Japanese Tsunami which hit Sendai in 2012.
-We have also included lessons on Hurricane Sandy and Typhoon Hyian.
+Students in year 8 study a varied and ever changing curriculum.
+The nature of Geography gives a unique advantage as we are able to study up to date, relevant global events and issues.

 - A Risky World – Earthquakes and Volcanoes

-- Who Wants to be a Billionaire? – A look at global development issues
+- Rich World, Poor World: A look at global development issues

 - Extreme Weather – A study of some of the world’s most extreme weather events

-- Dream Holiday – Investigating is tourism a good or bad thing?
+- Thailand– Investigating is tourism a good or bad thing?

-- Fantastic Places – Tour some of the world’s awe inspiring places
+- Fantastic Places – a look at some of the amazing places around the world

 Key Stage 4